 We may still need to teach some aspects of grammar overtly, but frequent reading at the right level will make all aspects of grammar more comprehensible.
 Reading will make it stick with students.
 Novels are the way to go because they are enjoyable.
 Reading a novel is different than studying, and students pick up more useful grammar as they read.
 It’s a win/win.

-Here are a few delights found in the book:
+Here are a few delights and helpful teaching aids found in the book:

 The protagonist does not like to read.
 He mentions several times that he doesn’t really like to read and that he is not a good student.
-His kindly uncles assures him that this is OK because a book will choose him.
-And Juan (the main character) does have a few books that he likes to read over and over.
+His wacky but kindly uncle assures him that it’s OK not to like to read because a book will choose him.
+And Juan (the main character) admits that he does have a few books that he likes to read over and over.
+This is precisely what we need to do with our students that are reluctant readers—find books that will grab them.

-There are 113 uses of “como si…” expressions.
-These sayings use the past subjunctive and often express imaginary ideas or statements contrary to fact, usually with valuable metaphors.
+113 uses of “como si…” expressions.
+These sayings use the past subjunctive and often express imaginary ideas or statements contrary to fact in the story, usually with valuable metaphors.
 Those 113 expressions cannot be happenstance.
 The author is training readers to compare concrete events and observations with counterfactual ideas in their minds—a valuable habit to instill in students.
 It expands their thinking.
-Rather than distracting, these como si… expressions enrich the story immensely.
+Rather than being distracting, these como si… expressions enrich the story immensely.

-• There are 621 uses of the subjunctive in the story.
-That’s about three times per page.
-A bit obsessive of me to actually count them, to be sure, but I was introducing the subjunctive to my tutee and assuring him that simply by reading he would begin to pick it up—and he has.
+622 (!) uses of the subjunctive in the story.
+That’s about three times per page!
+I admit it was a bit obsessive of me to actually count every one of them, but I was focusing on the subjunctive with an adult student and assuring him that simply by reading for pleasure he would begin to pick it up—and he has.

-• It encourages more reading because, 1) it takes place in a library, 2) the eponymous character of the story, el libro salvaje, is a book that cannot be tamed and we want to find out what that means, and 3) it alludes to many well-known authors and their works from both the English and Spanish-speaking worlds.
+• It encourages more reading because, 1) the protagonist eventually becomes a reader, 2) his girlfriend is an avid reader, 3) the eponymous character of the story, el libro salvaje, is a book that cannot be tamed and we want to find out what that means, 4) it takes place in the vast personal library of his eccentric uncle which features a Salón de Lectores, a Hall of Readers, with marble statues of great readers throughout history, rather than great authors—an interesting twist, and 5) it alludes to many well-known authors and their works from both the English and Spanish-speaking worlds.
 The authors Jorge Luís Borges, Julio Cortazar, Dante, Heraclites and Eratosthenes are all mentioned.
-And these books are mentioned: Moby Dick, Metamorphosis, The Rights of Man, 1oo1 Arabian Nights, Robinson Crusoe, Alice in Wonderland and Sherlock Holmes.
+And books mentioned by title are: Moby Dick, Metamorphosis, The Rights of Man, 1001 Arabian Nights, Robinson Crusoe, Alice in Wonderland and the Sherlock Holmes novels.

-• The potential errors of technology and modernity are mentioned 8 times — something to keep in mind in our headlong embrace of anything new that may be helping us and may be hurting us.
+The potential errors of overusing technology are mentioned 8 times — something to keep in mind in our headlong embrace of anything new and shiny that we think will help us… but may actually be hurting us.
+Villoro does not vilify technology but encourages the reader to be cautious with it.

-• The story alludes to the “otherness” that many of us (and especially teenagers) often feel.
-The protagonist and the uncle in the story frequently compare themselves to the ornitorrinco (duckbilled platypus)—an eccentric animal that defies classification.
+The story alludes to the “otherness” that many of us (and especially teenagers) often feel.
+The protagonist and his uncle both compare themselves to the ornitorrinco (duckbilled platypus)—an exotic creature that defies classification and seems to made of many different animal parts.
 This happens at least 10 times in the story.
+I have known a lot of kids that feel like this.

-• My favorite chapter is La historia que cuenta un libro no siempre es igualbecause who hasn’t read a book and got something entirely different when reading it again?
-I’ve often discussed a book with a friend who picked up completely different messages from it than I did.
+Individualized interpretations.
+My favorite chapter is La historia que cuenta un libro no siempre es igual, because who hasn’t read a book and got something entirely different when reading it again?
+I’ve often discussed a book with friends who picked up completely different messages from it than I did.
 Haven’t we all?

 En los momentos de angustia en que me sentí más solo, los libros fueron mis compañeros.
 Desde entonces han estado conmigo en las buenas y en las malas.